BunsDev/BunsDev/README.md

 - [GOVDAO Bakery](https://easybake.finance): creative concept of a bakery that charges a baker's fee to those who stake to bake governance tokens.

 ### Testing Phase
-- [Liquidity Mine](https://github.com/CryptoUnico/govtreasurer): the official [GovernorDAO](https://twitter.com/Governor_DAO) liquidity mine, which will supply 1.2M governance tokens at a slow drip, accounting for roughly one-third of the GDAO total supply.
+- [Liquidity Mine](https://github.com/CryptoUnico/govtreasurer): the official [GovernorDAO](https://GovernorDAO.org) liquidity mine, which will supply 1.2M governance tokens at a slow drip, accounting for roughly one-third of the GDAO total supply.

-- [Merkle Airdrop](https://github.com/CryptoUnico/merkle-distributor): the Official [GovernorDAO](https://twitter.com/GovernorDAO) Merkle Airdrop Distribution for CBDAO Rug Pull survivors.
-This is a fork of the Uniswap Merkle Distributor with a number of gamefied elements to incentivize participants to claim at a later date.
+- [Merkle Airdrop](https://github.com/CryptoUnico/merkle-distributor): the Official [GovernorDAO](https://twitter.com/Governor_DAO) Merkle Airdrop Distribution for CBDAO Rug Pull survivors.
+Introduces a number of gamefied elements to incentivize participants to claim at a later date.
 For those who claim on day one, only 10% of the claim is available, increasing 1% daily until 100% is acheived.
 Also introduces a deflationary mechanism.
+[Contract](https://etherscan.io/address/0x7ea0f8bb2f01c197985c285e193dd5b8a69836c0#code).

 ## Publications
 - [On the GovernorDAO Treasury](https://soliditywiz.medium.com/on-the-governor-dao-treasury-fund-13d3525d5682)